Philippines may raise taxes

 Asia's largest sovereign issuer of offshore bonds may post its second successive record budget deficit this year, and the key factor that will determine how markets react to the election result will be whether the winning candidate tackles the fiscal situation with sufficient urgency and resolve.

-Most analysts say markets should not be too ruffled in the meantime if candidates pledge not to raise or impose new revenue measures.
+Most analysts say markets should not be too ruffled in the meantime if candidates pledge not to raise taxes or impose new revenue measures.
 Such promises are highly unlikely to be kept.

 “Any candidate who … promises no new taxes is going to eat his words,” said an economist at a large local bank.
 “It's going to happen, otherwise we could lose the confidence of investors.”